About the Course

 WHAT HAPPENED BEFORE WE GOT HERE?

 Robert Trent Jones Golf Club was kinda founded by accident.
-RTJ was scoping out land for a separate project when he found this gorgeous piece of real estate in Virginia, on the banks of the newly formed Lake Manassas.
+RTJ was scoping out a separate project when he found this gorgeous piece of real estate in Virginia, on the banks of the newly formed Lake Manassas.

 Construction began in 1988, and the course was ready for play in 1991.
 RTJ described the terrain as “aesthetically perfect” adding: “I don’t think we could have done any better anywhere.”